cubefs/cubefs/docs/source/tools/cli.md

 In the `cubefs/cli` directory, run the command `./cfs-cli --help` or `./cfs-cli -h` to get the CLI help document.

-The CLI is mainly divided into six types of management commands:
+The CLI is mainly divided into 11 types of management commands:

 | Command               | Description                                  |
 |-----------------------|----------------------------------------------|